-For businesses that do have broadband access, however, a new technology called Voice-over Internet Protocol (VoIP) may soon help lessen telecom expense.
-About 3% of small businesses surveyed said they have begun using VoIP services to conduct telephone-like conversations over the Internet, allowing them to bypass telephone company expenses all together.
+For businesses that do have broadband access, however, a new technology called Voice-over Internet Protocol (VoIP) may soon help lessen telecom expenses.
+About 3% of small businesses surveyed said they have begun using VoIP services to conduct telephone-like conversations over the Internet, allowing them to bypass telephone company expenses altogether.

 Growth of Telecom Expenses Telecom Expenses and Small Businesses